 Mean score of companies in the Medical Device Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2021, Médecins Sans Frontières (MSF) reported total emissions of approximately 54,100 kg CO2e from purchased electricity (Scope 2) and about 33,300 kg CO2e from Scope 3 emissions, which included 4,800 kg CO2e from business travel and 25,500 kg CO2e from employee commuting.
-The previous year, 2020, MSF's Scope 2 emissions from purchased electricity were about 72,700 kg CO2e, with Scope 3 emissions comprising approximately 10,500 kg CO2e from business travel and employee commuting combined.
-Despite these figures, MSF has not disclosed specific reduction targets or initiatives as part of their climate commitments.
-There are no emissions data cascaded from a parent organization, indicating that all reported data is directly from MSF.
-The organisation is actively working towards understanding and managing its carbon footprint, but specific reduction strategies or targets have not been outlined in the available documentation.
-Overall, MSF's emissions data highlights the importance of addressing both direct and indirect emissions as part of their climate strategy, particularly in the context of their operations based in Switzerland (CH).
+In 2021, Médecins Sans Frontières (MSF) reported total emissions of approximately 54,100 kg CO2e from Scope 2, primarily from purchased electricity, and about 33,300 kg CO2e from Scope 3, which includes business travel and employee commuting.
+The breakdown for Scope 3 emissions included approximately 4,800 kg CO2e from business travel and about 25,500 kg CO2e from employee commuting.
+In 2020, MSF's Scope 2 emissions were about 72,700 kg CO2e, with Scope 3 emissions comprising approximately 10,500 kg CO2e, including about 3,100 kg CO2e from business travel and about 7,400 kg CO2e from employee commuting.
+The 2019 data indicated Scope 2 emissions of approximately 91,800 kg CO2e and Scope 3 emissions of about 98,700 kg CO2e, with 26,100 kg CO2e from business travel and 81,900 kg CO2e from employee commuting.
+Despite these emissions figures, MSF has not disclosed specific reduction targets or initiatives as part of their climate commitments.
+The organisation has not inherited emissions data from any parent company, and all reported figures are derived directly from MSF's own assessments.
+Overall, while MSF has made strides in understanding its carbon footprint, further transparency regarding reduction strategies and commitments would enhance its climate action profile.

 Access structured emissions data, company-specific emission factors, and source documents